mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

 .. _implementation-can-python-can-transport-interface:

-PyCanTransportInterface
+PythonCanTransportInterface
 ```````````````````````
-:class:`~uds.can.transport_interface.python_can.PyCanTransportInterface` class is concrete Transport Interface
+:class:`~uds.can.transport_interface.python_can.PythonCanTransportInterface` class is concrete Transport Interface
 implementation that uses `python-can package <https://python-can.readthedocs.io>`_ for CAN bus communication
 (sending and receiving :ref:`CAN frames <knowledge-base-can-frame>`).
 Implementation is located in :mod:`uds.can.transport_interface.python_can`.

-Following functionalities are provided by :class:`~uds.can.transport_interface.python_can.PyCanTransportInterface`:
+Following functionalities are provided by :class:`~uds.can.transport_interface.python_can.PythonCanTransportInterface`:

 - Configuration of the transport interface:

-  The configuration takes place during :meth:`uds.can.transport_interface.python_can.PyCanTransportInterface.__init__`
+  The configuration takes place during :meth:`uds.can.transport_interface.python_can.PythonCanTransportInterface.__init__`
   call.

   User can provide `notifier` and `async_notifier` objects on top of other arguments defined in